Are you a carer?

 If you provide unpaid help and support for a partner, friend or relative who cannot cope without your assistance due to their illness, disability, mental health difficulty or addiction, then you are a carer.

-A carer is different to someone who provides care professionally or via a voluntary organisation because you have an emotional connection with the person you care for.
+A carer is different to someone who is paid to provide care professionally or via a voluntary organisation because they have an emotional connection with the person they care for and are not paid for their time.
 This connection can make caring more rewarding, yet more difficult at the same time.

-Recognising your role as a carer is important so that you can get the right help and support.
-All carers are entitled to a free Carer's assessment.
+Understanding your role as a carer is important so that you can get the right help and support.